jezebelatucsd/cse15l-lab-reports/lab-report-3-week-6 .md

 # Lab Report 3 by Jezebel Yangari

 ## Streamlining ssh Configuration
->Show your .ssh/config file, and how you edited it (with VScode, another program, etc)
+>Show your `.ssh/config file`, and how you edited it (with VScode, another program, etc)

->Show the ssh command logging you into your account using just the alias you chose.
+>Show the `ssh` command logging you into your account using just the alias you chose.

->Show an scp command copying a file to your account using just the alias you chose.
+>Show an `scp` command copying a file to your account using just the alias you chose.

+- **descript:**

 ## Setup Github Access from ieng6